 - Pioneer Town – Visit Cedaredge Colorado, where you'll find this historic museum that boasts five acres and twenty-four buildings dedicated to recreating life in the 19th and 20th centuries.

 - Arches National Park - Once you reach Moab, make sure to make a much-worthy detour to this awe-inspiring national park to marvel at the red-colored natural arches.
+You might need to make a reservation for a timed-entry permit while visiting Arches National Park.
+Please check the national park's website for up-to-date information.

 - Canyonlands National Park - Another amazing and short detour, Canyonlands National Park will inspire and amaze you with its dramatic canyons and its abundancy of opportunities for photo ops.